nabostylisten/nabostylisten/AFFILIATE_IMPLEMENTATION_PLAN.md

 - Use existing platform config for commission percentage
 - Apply commission as customer discount (stylist absorbs cost)
+- **TODO:** Note that we must make a change to this.
+  Instead we'll have Platform-funded commission (most common in marketplaces)
+  • Platform takes a slightly smaller cut when affiliate commission is applied.
+  • ✅ Pros: Stylist keeps their normal share, customer unaffected.
+Commission acts as a marketing cost for the platform.
+  • ❌ Cons: Platform margins are reduced.
 - Track both customer savings and stylist commission
 - Handle refunds by reversing commission